garbo999/garbo999.github.io/_posts/2017-08-23-binarise-phrase-table-lexicalised-reordering-models.markdown

 The key is that the phrase table needs to be converted into another format so it can be partially read into memory.
 This is explained [here](http://www.statmt.org/moses/?n=Moses.Baseline) (under *Testing*) and [here](http://www.statmt.org/moses/?n=Advanced.RuleTables#ntoc3) (under *Compact Phrase Table*).

-To make this step, I need to compile Moses with the `--with-cmph` option since a quick check with `moses -h` shows that *PhraseDictionaryCompact* is missing from the available *Available feature functions*.
+To make this step, I had to recompile Moses with the `--with-cmph` option since a quick check with `moses -h` shows that *PhraseDictionaryCompact* is missing from the available *Available feature functions*.

 {% highlight shell %}
 gary@moses:~/workspace$ ./mosesdecoder/bin/moses -h